 The University of Toronto defines plagiarism and other academic offences in Section B of the Code of Behaviour on Academic Matters.

-As indicated in the following information, plagiarism is more than simply copying someone else's laboratory report.
-Possible penalties for academic offences such as plagiarism range from a mark of zero for the entire laboratory component of a course to suspension from the University for one year.
+As indicated in the following information, an academic offence can be more than simply copying someone else's laboratory report.
+Possible penalties for offences such as plagiarism range from a mark of zero for the entire laboratory component of a course to suspension from the University for one year.

-The salient points of the Code are discussed here.
-Emphasis is added to the sections which students should pay particular attention
+Some salient points of the Code are discussed here, with priority given to aspects of plagiarism.
+Emphasis is added to the sections which students should pay particular attention.

 All academic work, written or otherwise, submitted by students to their instructors or other academic supervisors, is expected to be the result of their own thought, research, or self-expression.
 In cases where students feel unsure about a question of plagiarism involving their work, they are obliged to consult their instructors on the matter before submission.